-Swift intervention offers close to 100% cure rates, even for more serious skin cancers, whereas at the final stages of conditions such as melanoma, 5 year survival rates can fall below 20%.
+Swift intervention offers close to 100% cure rates, even for more serious skin cancers.
+At the final stages of conditions such as malignant melanoma, 5 year survival rates can fall to around 30%.

-Promptness also helps with other aspects which matter in facial skin cancer.
-Underlying tissue can remain intact, reducing the need to transplant areas and allowing natural healing, for the best cosmetic results.
+Promptness also helps with another aspect which matters in facial skin cancer, the best cosmetic results.
+Underlying tissue can remain intact, reducing the need to transplant areas and allowing natural healing.

-Specialist maxillofacial clinics such as ours have the skills to rebuild in a remarkable way but all the better if we do not have to.
-Time and expense are saved, above all, your long term health will benefit.
+Dedicated maxillofacial centres such as our London clinic have the skills to rebuild in a remarkable way but all the better if we do not have to.
+Time and expense are saved, your long term health will benefit.

 If you find a skin issue on your face, neck, or scalp which is unexplained, please arrange to visit a specialist.
 In many cases, they can put your mind at ease, or arrange prompt skin cancer treatment where needed.